Elon Musk’s Estranged Father Had a Baby With His Stepdaughter

-Thanks to a fascinating new report in The Sunday Times of London, we finally know a few fun tidbits about Elon Musk’s mysterious estranged father: He’s 72 years old, he lives in South Africa, and he … had a baby with his stepdaughter.
+Thanks to a fascinating new report in The Sunday Times of London, we finally know a few fun tidbits about Elon Musk’s mysterious estranged father.
+He’s 72 years old, he lives in South Africa, and he … had a baby with his stepdaughter.

 While Musk’s 69-year-old model mother, Maye Musk, hasn’t hesitated to speak publicly about herself — and share her unparalleled wellness tips — little has been known about the billionaire CEO’s estranged father, Errol Musk.
 That changed this weekend.

-For starters, Errol has a 10-month-old son with his 30-year-old stepdaughter, Jana Bezuidenhout, who was just 4 when her mother wed him.
+For starters, Errol has a 10-month-old son with his 30-year-old stepdaughter, Jana Bezuidenhout, who was just 4 when her mother married him.
 However, Daddy Musk wants everyone to know that it didn’t feel like he was sleeping with his stepdaughter, if that makes sense.
 According to The Sunday Times, Bezuidenhout spent most her time apart from the family during Errol’s 18-year-long marriage to her mother, Heidi.

 “We were lonely, lost people,” Errol said.
 “One thing led to another — you can call it God’s plan or nature’s plan.”